seatable/seatable-scripts/manual/plugins/views.md

 Arguments

 * table: table object
-* viewId: Get the id of the view
+* viewId: the id of the view

 Example